-The Financial Aid Office, along with GEMCOR, verifies information with the National Student Loan Data System (NSLDS) prior to awarding any aid to an enrolled student.
+The Financial Aid Office verifies information with the National Student Loan Data System (NSLDS) prior to awarding any aid to an enrolled student.
 NSLDS has the most recent information on student enrollment history, grant and loan aid the student may have received at other schools, and the student's repayment status.
 Checking this history ensures the proper aid packaging for the student and reduces the chances of over-awarding aid.

-The Financial Aid Office informs NSLDS when a student withdraws, is terminated, or graduates from a program of study.
+RTI/C informs NSLDS when a student withdraws, is terminated, or graduates from a program of study.